Rethinking Executive Education: The Roadmap to Career Ascension

 2. Consider Program Format & Flexibility

-Just like some people prefer coffee dates over formal dinners, some professionals do well in engrossing, in-person programs, although others need online flexibility.
+Just like some people prefer coffee dates over formal dinners, some professionals thrive in immersive, in-person programs, while others need online flexibility.

 If your schedule is packed but you still want career-boosting education, online or hybrid programs are game-changers.